quepas/ReadingPublications/README.md

 ### Comments

 The work was done before an introduction of JIT compiler to MATLAB interpreter.
-MaJIC was planned to be integrated with MATLAB vectorizer developed by Vijay Menon et al.
+The vectorizer developed by Menon et al. [Menon1999, Menon2000] is a part of MaJIC.

 ## Menhir: An Environment for High Performance Matlab (1998/1999)